Happy New Year !!!!

 Increase your vegetable and fruit intake – aim for 7 portions per day (maximum 1-3 fruit portions per day) and make 2 of the vegetables leafy greens (spinach, kale, watercress, cabbage).
 Choose a rainbow of seasonal produce to get a good variety of nutrients.

-Eat quality protein at each meal or snack – chicken, fish, eggs, cheese, yogurt, lentils, beans, nuts and seeds.
+Eat quality protein – chicken, fish, eggs, cheese, yogurt, lentils, beans, nuts and seeds.
 Limit the amount of red and processed meats you consume to once or twice a week.

 Switch to wholemeal foods – replace white bread, pasta and rice with wholemeal versions.
 If there is resistance in your household about making this change try gradually mixing the wholemeal versions in.
 Add a handful of wholemeal pasta to your cooking or cover in pasta sauce to disguise it.